tfjgeorge/tfjgeorge.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Phd candidate at Mila in Québec, under the joint supervision of [Pascal Vincent](https://ai.facebook.com/people/pascal-vincent/) and [Guillaume Lajoie](https://www.guillaumelajoie.com/).
+I am a PhD candidate at Mila in Québec, under the joint supervision of [Pascal Vincent](https://ai.facebook.com/people/pascal-vincent/) and [Guillaume Lajoie](https://www.guillaumelajoie.com/).

 My research is focused on understanding the generalization properties of deep neural networks and develop efficient training techniques.
 I am interested in trying to build bridges between deep learning training mechanisms and more established machine learning techniques such as linear models and ensemble methods.